You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

 Campus Location - Minnesota State University Moorhead's campus is on 119 acres in the middle of Moorhead, MN, on the western side of the state.
-We are bordered on the west by the Red River of the North the city of Fargo, ND.
+We are bordered on the west by the Red River of the North and adjacent to the city of Fargo, ND.
 Moorhead/Fargo also houses an American Association baseball team and a USHL hockey team.

-Area Studies: Afro-American Studies, American Multicultural Studies, American Studies, Chicano/Mexican American Studies, East Asian Literature/Studies, Gerontology, International Studies
+Area Studies: American Multicultural Studies, American Studies, East Asian Literature/Studies, Gerontology, International Studies, Native American Studies

 Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking, Sculpture